-- Your child has severe pain in his abdomen.
+- Your child has severe pain in his or her abdomen.

 - Your child's abdomen looks bigger than usual.

-- Blood from your child's rectum soaks through his underwear or diaper.
+- Blood from your child's rectum soaks through his or her underwear or diaper.

 - Your child has a prolapse and you are unable to manually reduce it.